kkots/ggxrd_hitbox_overlay_2211/README.md

 - 2023 November 17: With help from WorseThanYou added a transparent screenshotter to the mod.
 - 2023 November 17: Fixed origin point showing the dummy even when it's hidden using "GIF mode" (or similar feature).
 - 2023 November 17: Fixed pasting of transparent screenshots into MSPaint and added non-transparent screenshotting.
+- 2023 November 19: Added ability to reload the settings file on the fly, without reloading the mod.